Our History

-In those early days the Partnership was a small, but mighty group that included:
+In these early days, the partnership was a small but mighty group that included:

 • YWCA Halifax

-• Department of Community Services Sexual Violence Prevention & Early Intervention
+• Department of Community Services Sexual Violence & Early Intervention

 • Stepping Stone